Important message about COVID-19

 - Ability to pass the vulnerable sector police check

-- Experience teaching children and youth, particularly students with special needs.
+- Experience teaching or presenting material to children and youth, particularly students with special needs.

 - Knowledge of Indigenous Peoples in Canada (experience working with Indigenous Peoples is an asset)